Supporting Adult Children with Mental Illness: Nurturing Hope and Resilience

 From reflections following Caregivers Awareness Month, let’s shine a spotlight on those silently navigating the complex terrain of supporting adult children with mental illness.

-The journey of supporting adult children with mental illness is often intertwined with challenges, uncertainties, and moments of profound strength.
+The journey of supporting adult children with mental illness is often intertwined with challenges and uncertainties.
 In the midst of this, families serve as pillars of support, advocates, and sources of unwavering love.

 Anhedonia